at the relevant State or Territory Appendix.

 Solar admittancemeans the fraction of incident irradiance on a wall-glazing construction that adds heat to a building's space.

-Sole-occupancy unitmeans a room or other part of a building for occupation by one or joint owner, lessee, tenant, or other occupier to the exclusion of any other owner, lessee, tenant, or other occupier and includes—
+Sole-occupancy unitmeans a room or other part of a building for occupation by one or joint owner, lessee, tenant, or other occupier to the exclusion of any other owner, lessee, tenant, or other occupier and includes—- a dwelling; or

 Spandrel panel, for the purposes of Section J of Volume One, means the opaque part of a façade in curtain wall construction which is commonly adjacent to, and integrated with, glazing.